Ethical Decision Making for Practitioners

-This site provides an ethics toolkit for practitioners and trainees who conduct or support clinical practice in complex, cross-cultural or fragile settings.
+This site provides an ethics toolkit for practitioners, trainees and service managers who conduct or support practice in complex, cross-cultural or fragile settings.
+Practice may include clinical practice, community practice or other health and human services practice.

-This clinical toolkit emerged from the development of a toolkit for ethical research practice following a series of discussions with more than 400 global researchers and practitioners from more than 40 countries designed to inform and support ethical decision making and action.
+This practitioner toolkit emerged from the development of a toolkit for ethical researchers following a series of discussions with more than 750 global researchers and practitioners from more than 30 countries designed to inform and support ethical decision making and action.
 Many practitioners in this group felt that a toolkit designed for clinical practice would also be helpful.
+This has now extended beyond clinical practice to include community-based practice or other health and human services practice in areas as diverse as refugee support and the support of high performance athletes – indeed any context in which we are faced with choices that may impact others in potentially harmful ways.

 This toolkit promotes a values-driven, solution-focused and iterative approach to ethics.
-It seeks to illuminate and address existing and emerging issues in a rapidly changing landscape of expectations about ethical clinical conduct.
+It seeks to illuminate and address existing and emerging issues in a rapidly changing landscape of expectations about ethical service delivery and ethical practitioner conduct.

 A work in progress: Be part of the conversation